ankitgyawali/eflk/README.md

 `npm install -g eflk` to install globally.
 You should now be able to call eflk from anywhere by simply executing `eflk`.

+Path's to eflk stack (first time run) can be configured using `eflk configure`, or choosing `configure` option from cli.

 ## Screenshots